 - Parents are asked to use hand sanitizer (provided in the entrance area) before and after signing in and out.

 - Allkidz Childcare cannot provide care to any children who have taken medication that would reduce their temperature.
 Children must be 24 hours symptom and medication free before returning to care.

-- All Parents are required to wear masks while inside the building.
+- All Parents are (recommended) but not required to wear masks while inside the building.

 - Children age 5 and staff are encouraged but not required to wear face masks.

 - Staff and children are washing their hands often with soap and water for at least 20 seconds, before meals or snacks, after outside time, after toileting or diapering, after contact with any bodily fluid, and after play time and prior to leaving for home.